-3.8 This charter provides the authority for Internal Audit's right of access to all activities, premises, records, personnel, cash and stores as deemed necessary to undertake agreed internal audit assignments.
-In approving this charter, the Commissioner and Chief Constable have approved this right of access and therefore the responsibility of all officers to comply with any reasonable request from members of the Cumbria Shared Internal Audit service.

-- 3.9 This charter delegates to the Audit Manager for the Commissioner and Chief Constable, the responsibility to undertake an annual risk assessment in consultation with each organisation's management, and from this, prepare a risk based plan of audit work for review by the Joint Audit and Standards Committee and approval by the board. - 3.10 Internal Audit shall have the authority to undertake audit work as necessary within agreed resources so as to achieve audit objectives.
-This will include determining the scope of individual assignments, selecting areas and transactions for testing and determining appropriate key contacts for interview during audit assignments. - 3.11 The charter establishes that the Group Audit Manager and Audit Manager of the Shared Internal Audit Service has free and unfettered access to the board and the Joint Audit and Standards Committee and has the right to request a meeting in private with the Commissioner, Chief Constable and/or Chair of the Joint Audit and Standards Committee should it become necessary.
+- 3.8 This charter provides the authority for Internal Audit's right of access to all activities, premises, records, personnel, cash and stores as deemed necessary to undertake agreed internal audit assignments.
+In approving this charter, the Commissioner and Chief Constable have approved this right of access and therefore the responsibility of all officers to comply with any reasonable request from members of the Cumbria Shared Internal Audit service. - 3.9 This charter delegates to the Audit Manager for the Commissioner and Chief Constable, the responsibility to undertake an annual risk assessment in consultation with each organisation's management, and from this, prepare a risk based plan of audit work for review by the Joint Audit Committee and approval by the board. - 3.10 Internal Audit shall have the authority to undertake audit work as necessary within agreed resources so as to achieve audit objectives.
+This will include determining the scope of individual assignments, selecting areas and transactions for testing and determining appropriate key contacts for interview during audit assignments. - 3.11 The charter establishes that the Group Audit Manager and Audit Manager of the Shared Internal Audit Service has free and unfettered access to the board and the Joint Audit Committee and has the right to request a meeting in private with the Commissioner, Chief Constable and/or Chair of the Joint Audit Committee should it become necessary.
+The Group Audit Manager and Audit Manager will have at least an annual meeting in private with the Joint Audit Committee.